jspm/registry/README.md

 jspm Registry
 ---

-or view the raw registry file at https://github.com/jspm/registry/blob/master/registry.json.
+The raw registry file can be viewed at https://github.com/jspm/registry/blob/master/registry.json.

 Pull requests welcome for `registry.json` and the `package_overrides` folder.